Our Institutional Heritage

 Wesleyan Holiness Stream

 Among the interwoven network of streams that form God’s river system is the Wesleyan Holiness tradition, in which Azusa Pacific University was formed and continues to thrive.
 It is a faith tradition rich with history, deep thinking, and powerful manifestations of God’s work in bringing relevant change to people and culture.
 We trace our heritage from the early church to the Roman Catholic, Anglican, and Methodist movements.
 More recently, our Wesleyan theology found expression in an emphasis on righteous living and social engagement in the Holiness movement.

 The denominations in the Holiness movement were founded by people in love with Jesus and full of the passion of God’s Holy Spirit.
 They launched initiatives that made a difference in the cultural issues of their day.
 Catherine and William Booth’s heart for righteousness overflowed to reach the streets of London; B.T.
 Roberts, Orange Scott, and others were driven to engage the political and cultural issues of slavery and discrimination, while raising the standard of personal holiness; George Fox, Phineas Bresee, D.S.
-Warner, Phoebe Palmer, Amy Semple McPherson and others were consumed by the need for inner piety and full salvation through Jesus.
+Warner, Phoebe Palmer, Aimee Semple McPherson and others were consumed by the need for inner piety and full salvation through Jesus.

 The ongoing influence of this stream continues to be lived out today at Azusa Pacific University as we reach outward into our community and the world, following the model of Christ so that, by glorifying Him, God’s river will bring life.